Data protection for business

 How we can help you

-We can advise you on all aspects of the existing data protection regime (under the European Directive 95/46/EC and the Data Protection Act 1998) including advice on:
+We can advise you on the proposed new GDPR legislation and all aspects of the existing data protection regime (under the European Directive 95/46/EC and the Data Protection Act 1998) including advice on:

 - How to respond to Subject Access Requests;